 However . . .

-If you’re using either of my Hugo shortcodes for static tweets or the one for static Mastodon toots, you probably should continue to gitignore those.
-If your .gitignore file reads as follows where the resources stuff is concerned, your repo will version-control the images but not the static tweets/toots, as I recommend:
+If you’re using my Hugo shortcode for static Mastodon toots, you probably should continue to gitignore the results from that.
+If your .gitignore file reads as follows where the resources stuff is concerned, your repo will version-control the images but not the static toots, as I recommend:

 resources/_gen/assets